semrush/intergalactic/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Verify the unit tests are testing the code to perform the intended functionality
 - [ ] Verify the unit tests cover the positive and negative scenarios
 - [ ] Verify the screenshot tests are added and are they comprehensive
-- [ ] Verify documentation(guide/api/example) has been added/updated
+- [ ] Verify documentation (design/api/example) has been added/updated